 Before taking pegloticase, tell your doctor if you plan to become pregnant.
 Studies of pegloticase on pregnancy in animals have shown some dangers in pregnancy, but it is unclear if it is dangerous in humans.

 Before taking pegloticase, tell your doctor if you have G6PD deficiency or family history of this.
 If G6PD deficiency is present, pegloticase is not safe.

 Before taking pegloticase, tell your doctor if there is any reason why you may not be able to receive the pegloticase at the recommended two week intervals for the foreseeable future.
 Since antibodies eventually form in nearly all patients receiving pegloticase, it is important to commit to an every two week infusion so that the medicine can be most effective.

 During infusions, immediately tell your health care professional if you develop shortness of breath, wheezing, other unusual breathing sounds, lightheadedness, chest pain, or swelling inside the mouth.
 This could indicate anaphylaxis, a potentially dangerous or deadly reaction to pegloticase.

-Written June 2018 by Chase Correia, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2019 by Isabelle Amigues, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.